Speech Emotion Recognition using Supervised Deep Recurrent System for Mental Health Monitoring: Introduction

 Speech is the primary form of communication and emotional expression~\cite{lieberman2007evolution}.
 From childhood, even before being able to speak correct words, children express their emotions in their ununderstandable talks, such as their happiness and confusion.
 Juvenile, adults, and elderly individuals also express their emotions in their speech.
 All individuals express common emotions such as happy, sad, angry, happy, worry, fear, and neutral in their speech.
 However, different spoken languages produce differences in how these emotions are expressed in the speech tone and voice~\cite{kramsch2014language,sapir1921language}.
 In this paper, we focused on English as the most widely spoken language worldwide~\cite{julian2020most}.
 In addition, the availability of open-access data that addresses the speech emotion recognition problem is using English as the primary language.

 There are several mental disorders that can be identified from individual's emotion changes~\cite{barlow1991disorders,kret2015emotion} such as depression disorder~\cite{reddy2010depression,maj2011does}, stress disorder~\cite{yehuda1997psychobiology,kessler2000posttraumatic}, and anxiety (worry/fear) disorders~\cite{craske2011anxiety,stein2008social}.
-Early diagnosis of mental disorders allows the individual to receive the correct treatment and prevent severe illnesses and even protect from suicidal action~\cite{jencks1985recognition,bunney2002reducing}.
+Early diagnostic of mental disorders allows the individual to recieve the correct treatment and prevent sever illensses and even protect fom suisidal action~\cite{jencks1985recognition,bunney2002reducing}.

 Intelligent Virtual Personal Assistants (IVA)~\cite{imrie2013virtual,gaggioli2018virtual} is s a software agent that can perform services for an individual based on processing users' questions or commands via text or voice, depending on the IVA design and purpose.
 The text-based interaction IVA are sometimes called chatbots, primarily when they are assessed by an online chat.
 The voice-based interaction IVA is also known as an intelligent voice assistant.
-The voice assistants can recognize human speech and interpret its commands and questions~\cite{hoy2018alexa}.
-The most famous voice assistance is either embedded in smartphones such as Google's Assistant~\cite{lopez2017alexa} or a standalone device such as Amazon's Alexa~\cite{lopatovska2019talk}.
+The voice assistants can recognize the human speech and interpret its commands and questions~\cite{hoy2018alexa}.
+The most popular voice assistance is either embedded in smartphones such as Google's Assistant~\cite{lopez2017alexa} or a standalone device such as Amazon's Alexa~\cite{lopatovska2019talk}.